 Materials: white pencil, black paper, colored paper scraps, scissors, push pins, beads, floral wire or pipe cleaners, pliers (optional), tape and heavy weight quilting thread (the mono filament pictured here I discovered was too difficult for K-3 to work with and pieces would not hang straight from it so don't us it).

-Step 1: Sketch fish with white pencil o
+Step 1: Sketch fish with white pencil on black paper.

 Revision to lesson: student can draw a second fish in extra space on paper.